You cannot have your period if you're pregnant.

 Why Did My Doctor Call it a Period if it Isn't?

 Occasionally, a doctor may tell one of his patients that she is, in fact, having a period while she's pregnant.
-While this creates a confusing situation in which the woman tells her friends that she had a period during pregnancy, and therefore that it's possible for other women to have periods while they are pregnant.
+This creates a confusing situation in which the woman tells her friends that she had a period during pregnancy, and therefore that it's possible for other women to have periods while they are pregnant.

 The question is: Why?